-Together with my research group and collaborators we are currently focusing on three main systems; a dinoflagellate species complex that has recently diverged into multiple species/ecotypes, a freshwater invasive nuisance species: Gonyostomum semen, and the toxin-producing cyanobacterium Microcystis.
-Our approach is to use a combination of population genomics, transcriptome analyses, and experimental studies to address the specific research questions for each project.
+Together with my research group and collaborators we are currently focusing on three main systems; a freshwater invasive nuisance species: Gonyostomum semen, the toxin-producing cyanobacterium Microcystis, and the freshwater green alga Chlamydomonas.
+Our approach is to use a combination of population genetics, genomics, and experimental studies to address the specific research questions for each project.

 Drivers of genetic differentiation in protist populations